aws/aws-lc/review-pr.md

 ┌─ Findings ─────────────────────────────────────────────────────────────────────────────────────────┐
 │                                                                                                    │
-│ [1] {issue description with filename and line number,                                              │ │     wrap to width with proper indentation}                                                         │ │     {suggested fix if applicable}                                                                  │ │                                                                                                    │
-│ [2] {issue description with filename and line number,                                              │ │     wrap to width with proper indentation}                                                         │ │     {suggested fix if applicable}                                                                  │ │                                                                                                    │
+│ {For each issue, output [N] where N is the sequential number starting from 1}                      │ │ [N] {issue description with filename and line number,                                              │ │     wrap to width with proper indentation}                                                         │ │     {suggested fix if applicable}                                                                  │ │                                                                                                    │